anderkve/FYS3150/code_examples/omp_parallelization/README.txt

 -----------------------

-Similar to main_omp_outer_loop.cpp, but now using OpenMP to parallelize the inner loop (loop with n_cycles iterations).
+Similar to main_omp_outer_loop.cpp, but now using OpenMP to parallelize the inner loop (a loop with n_cycles_per_thread iterations).

-In this example we treat n_cycles as the number of cycles *per thread*, i.e. we don't use "#pragma omp for" to split up the inner loop.
+As the variable name suggestes, in this example we treat n_cycles_per_thread as the number of cycles *per thread*, i.e. we don't use "#pragma omp for" to split up the inner loop.
 This is then an example of performing similar computations on each thread and taking an average as the combined result.

+(For instance, in the case of MCMC, the threads could represent independent "walkers" that each should perform n_cycles_per_thread iterations of the MCMC algorithm, before the combined results are formed.)

 In this example the results from different threads are combined before the parallel block ends, and then just the single (main) thread writes to